LittleWiz/MarketNiti/README.txt

 To set up the project, run:
     ./setup.sh

+Development & Roadmap:
+- See TODO.md for planned features and ongoing tasks, including:
+  - Automating daily data updates
+  - Handling missing data and errors
+  - Adding new columns for extended analysis
+  - Data visualization scripts
+  - Unit and integration tests

 Notes:
-- Only the stock name, date, and close price are stored in the database.
+- Only the stock name, date, and close price are stored in the database by default.
 - To add new stocks, update the list in src/stock_list.py.
 - A delay is included between requests to avoid being blocked by Yahoo Finance.
 - Use a SQLite browser (e.g., DB Browser for SQLite) to inspect the database visually.
 - For quick experiments, use the ExploreIdeas/ folder.
-- Refer to code comments and TODO.md for further development tasks.
+- Refer to code comments and TODO.md for further development tasks and ideas.

+Contributing:
+- Contributions are welcome.
+Please see TODO.md for open tasks or suggest improvements via pull requests.

+License:
+- This project is for educational and research purposes.
+Please review the LICENSE file for more information.